 Anatomy of an ankle sprain

+Ankle sprain treatment requires an accurate diagnosis.
 Ankle sprains are graded on a severity scale from 1 to 3.
 A grade 1 or 2 (partial tear of a ligament) ankle sprain may be treated with chiropractic care, but a more severe grade 3 ankle sprain (complete tear) will likely require surgery.
 The most common type of ankle sprain is called an inversion sprain, wherein the bottom of the foot rolls inward in relation to the lower leg.
 There are three ligaments on the lateral side of the ankle (anterior and posterior talo-fibular ligaments and calcaneo-fibular ligament).
 These names translate to “ligaments that connect the lower leg (fibula) to the foot bones (talus and calcaneus).
 The ligament that is most commonly torn is the anterior talo-fibular ligament.

 Causes of ankle sprains

 -Landing wrong after a jump.